How to Deal with a Panic Attack While on Vacation

 Look for long-term solutions

 One of the terrible side effects of panic attacks, especially recurrent panic attacks, can be agoraphobia, an anxiety disorder in which you start to avoid activities or places because you’re worried they could induce panic.
 This exacerbates panic’s symptoms and shrinks your world.
-If you’ve started to avoid certain aspects of travel (going out to a crowded restaurant or flying) because you’re scared you might experience a panic attack, talk to a mental health specialist or doctor to create an individual treatment plan.
+If you’ve started to avoid certain aspects of travel (like flying or going out to a crowded restaurant) because you’re scared you might experience a panic attack, talk to a mental health specialist or doctor to create an individual treatment plan.

 But there are steps you can take on your own as well, experts say.
 For example, if you’re worried that crowded restaurants will trigger panic attacks on vacation, consider dining in a quieter restaurant before you leave, working your way up to busier ones.
 While that might seem downright terrifying, exposing yourself to smaller moments of what you’re avoiding can be beneficial.
 “Practicing coping with anxiety and potential panic attacks in more comfortable settings can help you realize you can handle it,” says Martin Burch.
 Eventually, with that confidence, you’ll be able see that panic is something you can tackle no matter where you are.